The Dean's Graduate Student Research Grant Awards

 - Transcript: Obtain a current academic transcript (official or unofficial).
 Transcripts must include the current, active semester.
 If the transcript does not show the current semester, students may submit a transcript showing past work along with separate proof of current enrollment.
 Transcripts may not be sent separately from your proposal.
 Transcripts downloaded from MYCUINFO will be accepted.

-- Confidential Letter of Support: Request a confidential letter of support from your advisor or a faculty member familiar with your work.
-Ask your advisor to email the letter separately from the proposal and to send it as an attachment.
-These should NOT be sent in the body of the email.
-Be sure to tell your advisor that his/her letter must be received by the proposal deadline.
-The Graduate School will no longer accept letters of support after the posted deadline.
-It is the student’s responsibility to make sure that all materials have been received by the Graduate School by the deadline.
+- Confidential Letter of Support: Request a confidential letter of support from your advisor or a faculty member familiar with your work by listing his/her contact information in the space provided on the online application.
+Your recommender will be sent a link to complete the recommendation.
+Do NOT have them send in letters separately as this will only cause delays in processing.
+Letters of support are due by the deadline; late letters will NOT be accepted so be sure to inform your advisor/recommender that his/her letter MUST be received by the deadline.
 The advisor's letter should address the specific merits of the proposal and the abilities and potential of the student applicant.
 The advisor should also provide information about other financial support the student is receiving for his/her research.
-Advisor’s who are submitting recommendations for more than one student should make clear distinctions between students regarding the merits of each individual’s work.
-Letters of support can be emailed to email@example.com.
+Advisors who are submitting recommendations for more than one student should make clear distinctions between students regarding the merits of each individual’s work.

 Contact Patty Krus in the Graduate School, email@example.com for assistance with questions about the program.